Chicken Maryland

 Chicken Maryland or Maryland chicken is a historic dish associated with the U.S. state of Maryland, but has other meanings from other nations.
-In its home base, the food dish consists of fried chicken served with a cream gravy.
+In its home base, the food dish consists of fried chicken served with a cream gravy, while in Argentina the dish is served with a creamy corn gravy.
 It is traditionally garnished with bananas, which were historically one of Baltimore's leading imports.

 History and preparation

-Many Maryland families have their own heirloom recipes for this dish, and it remains a regional specialty in Eastern Shore restaurants.
+Many Maryland families have their own heirloom recipes for this dish.

 The primary factor that distinguishes Maryland fried chicken is pan-fried in a heavy (traditionally cast-iron) skillet and covered tightly after the initial browning so that the chicken steams as well as fries.
 Milk or cream is then added to the pan juices to create a white cream gravy, another Maryland characteristic.

 Escoffier had a recipe for Poulet sauté Maryland in his landmark cookbook Ma Cuisine.

 Chicken à la Maryland was on the menu of the Titanic the day it struck the iceberg.

 Australia

 In Australia, the term "Chicken Maryland" can simply refer to a butcher's cut for a whole leg consisting of the thigh and drumstick.

 It can also refer to a meal of crumbed and deep fried chicken Maryland served with a crumbed banana or pineapple ring (or both) and chips.
-This latter version being a popular pub meal back in the 1970s, but less so after the turn of the century.
+This latter version being a popular pub meal in the 1970s, but less so after the turn of the century.